rysavy-ondrej/Netfox.NDX/Docs/DiagnosticConstraintLanguage.md

                 / event_expression temporal_op event_expression
 ```
 ### Event Expression
-Event expresssion is an expression that when evaluated gives a set of events that satisfies the given expression.
+Event expression is an expression that when evaluated gives a set of events that satisfy the given expression.
 It is possible that no event satisfies the expression and in this case this set is empty.

 ### Temporal Operators
 Constraints can also be composed using temporal operators on event expressions.